Parents: Tired of Paying Big Bucks for Toys? Sign Your Child Up to Test Them

 While it might seem like these jobs are too good to be true, many kids out there are not spending $20 for Mars Rover Barbie.
 Instead, they can put that money in their college funds and enjoy playing with free toys instead.

-Catherine Alford is a full-time blogger, personal finance freelance writer, and mom of newborn twins.
+Catherine Alford is a full-time blogger, personal finance freelance writer, and mom of twins.
 She writes about how to balance life and a budget all across the web including on her own site, Budget Blonde.